sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 2. Using the `useContext` hook.
 Looks better.

 ###### Details of using React Context
-1. To **Create** the context, first make a React component called context.
-This is a JavaScript file.
+1. To **Create** the context, make a React component named something like 'context'.
+This is done in separate a JavaScript file.
 It's recommended to store this in a folder called 'store'.
 ```js
 import React from 'react';